-- (3) All assignments or releases of Inventions, including patent rights, by the University's representative to the employee shall contain the provision that such Invention, if patented by the employee, shall be available royalty-free for governmental purposes of the State of Florida and research or instructional purposes of the University, unless otherwise agreed in writing by the University. - (g) University Policy. - (1) The University shall have a policy addressing the division of proceeds between the employee and the University. - (2) Such policy may be the subject of consultation meetings pursuant to the Consultation Article.
+- (3) All assignments or releases of Inventions, including patent rights, by the University's representative to the employee shall contain the provision that such Invention, if patented by the employee, shall be available royalty-free for governmental purposes of the State of Florida and research or instructional purposes of the University, unless otherwise agreed in writing by the University. - (g) University Policy. - (1) The University shall have a policy addressing the division of proceeds between the employee and the University.
+See Business Manual, Ch.
+III(A), at research.ucf.edu/ResearchFoundation/FoundationTools.html - (2) Such policy may be the subject of consultation meetings pursuant to the Consultation Article.